janekotovich/janekotovich/README.md

 ***

-- 👋 Hi, I’m @janekotovich
+- 👋 Hi, I’m Jane Kotovich
 - 👀 I’m interested in getting more experience as Software Developer
 - :koala: I'm obssessed with JavaScript.
 Generally, Web Development feels for me like a magic
 - 🌱 I’m currently learning React - TypeScript & Redux